puppetlabs/puppet-strings/spec/fixtures/unit/markdown/output.md

 ### database

-An example database server resource type.
+An example database server type.

 #### Examples
 ##### here's an example